KimGakuba/PL-SQL-Group-work-/README.md

 ---

-✔ Step 4 — I wrote test scripts:
+✔ Step 4 — we wrote test scripts:

 Insert multiple patients at once